 The Holy Spirit seals your salvation and authenticates your identity as a child of God.
-Romans 8:9 says you don’t belong to God without the Spirit of Christ and 1 Corinthians 12:3 says without the Holy Spirit, you will lack the ability to say, “Jesus is lord.”
+Romans 8:9 says you don’t belong to God without the Spirit of Christ and 1 Corinthians 12:3 says without the Holy Spirit, you cannot say, “Jesus is Lord.”

 The Holy Spirit helps us to serve God, thus eliminating any confidence we put in our flesh-Philippians 3:3

-He empowers believers -Acts 1:8 and equips us with supernatural gifts that will make you stand out – Romans 12:6-7
+He empowers believers -Acts 1:8 and equips us with supernatural gifts that will make us stand out – Romans 12:6-7

 Convicts the world